dglindner2/SlackAPI/README.md

 The other half of this application is integrating in the OpenAI API for ChatGPT.
 We can create a developer account on OpenAI [here.](https://platform.openai.com/)

 Once you have created your account, navigate to the [API Keys page](https://platform.openai.com/account/api-keys) to generate a new secret key for the project.
 Save this key somewhere safe because it will not be displayed again after it is generated.

+The API does cost money, but you will be provided with $5 of free credit upon the creation of your account.
+These calls for the application are cheap and the free credit will be more than enough to keep your Slack Bot running.

 ### Integrating ChatGPT into Slack API